GloriousRedLeader/uo-razor-enhanced/README.md

 * UOAlive
 * InsaneUO

 They may or may not work on others.
+Requires razor enhanced 0.8.2.242

 ### Setup